 While the clear takeaway from HR for this is to make sure employees don’t stay back at the office for too long, controlling work hours of employees becomes more difficult when they work away from the office.
 In order to reduce this, Robyn McNeill of beatingburnout.com.au stated that employers must stop expecting their staff to be ‘on’ at all hours and answering emails.

 “A lot of people carry their work with them 24/7.
 The culture has changed to where people think nothing of calling a person after-hours or whilst they are on leave,” she told HC.

 Goldman Sachs has taken steps to encourage junior analysts to take weekends off and avoid suffering from burnout, such as hiring first-year analysts as permanent employees rather than contract workers so they feel more secure in their position.

 “The goal is for our analysts to want to be here for a career,” David Solomon, global head of Goldman Sachs.
 “This is a marathon, not a sprint.”

 Hays Salary Guide 2013 surveyed 1,600 employers, and found that 63% said overtime had remained steady in their organization, with 26% indicating it had been increase, in some cases by more than 10 hours a week.

 In light of this, Hays suggested a number of methods employers can use to prevent burnout during high-stress periods:

-- Use feedback: Actively encourage all managers to provide feedback to staff – this can include paid and unpaid rewards, as well as simply recognising the employees for putting in overtime.
+Use feedback: Actively encourage all managers to provide feedback to staff – this can include paid and unpaid rewards, as well as simply recognizing the employees for putting in overtime.

 - Monitor business activity: By keeping on the pulse with the activity of your business, you can build a better relationship with your employees.
 If they understand the nature of the work, they may also be able to gear time off around slower periods.